 IPO and Reorganization Transactions.
 We completed our initial public offering of our common stock in February 2006.
 We used the \$207.0 million of net offering proceeds to fund the Eagle acquisition described below, purchase rental equipment under operating leases, pay deferred compensation, repay indebtedness under our senior secured credit facility and for general corporate purposes.
 We also paid a fee to terminate a management services agreement.
-In connection with our initial public offering, we converted H&E Equipment Services LLC. ("H&E LLC"), a Louisiana limited liability company and the wholly-owned operating subsidiary of H&E Holdings L.L.C. ("H&E Holdings") into H&E Equipment Services, Inc., a Delaware corporation.
+In connection with our initial public offering, we converted H&E Equipment Services L.L.C. ("H&E LLC"), a Louisiana limited liability company and the wholly-owned operating subsidiary of H&E Holdings L.L.C. ("H&E Holdings") into H&E Equipment Services, Inc., a Delaware corporation.
 Prior to our initial public offering, our business was conducted through H&E LLC.
-In order to have an operating Delaware corporation as the issuer for our initial public offering on February 3, 2006, H&E LLC and H&E Holdings merged with and into us (H&E Equipment Services, Inc.), with us surviving the reincorporation merger as the operating company.
+In order to have an operating Delaware corporation as the issuer for our initial public offering, H&E Equipment Services, Inc., was formed as a Delaware corporation and a wholly-owned subsidiary of H&E Holdings, and immediately prior to the closing of the initial public offering on February 3, 2006, H&E LLC and H&E Holdings merged with and into us (H&E Equipment Services, Inc.), with us surviving the reincorporation merger as the operating company.
 In these transactions, holders of preferred limited liability company interests and holders of common limited liability company interests in H&E Holdings received shares of our common stock.
 We refer to these transactions collectively in this Annual Report on Form 10-K as the "Reorganization Transactions."
 See also note 3 to the consolidated financial statements for further information on our initial public offering.